Installing operating system images on Mac OS

 - Connect the SD card reader with the SD card inside.

-(or open Disk Utility and unmount the partition of the SD card (do not eject it, or you will have to reconnect it)
+Alternatively, open Disk Utility and unmount the partition of the SD card.
+Do not eject it.
+If you eject it, you will have to reconnect it.

-In the terminal, write the image to the card with this command, using the raw disk device name from above.
-Read the above step carefully to be sure you use the correct rdisk number here:
+In the terminal, write the image to the card with this command, using the raw device name from above.
+Read the above step carefully to make sure that you use the correct

-ddwill not feedback any information until there is an error or it is finished; information will be shown and the disk will re-mount when complete.
-However if you wish to view the progress you can use 'ctrl-T'; this generates SIGINFO, the status argument of your tty, and will display information on the process.
+ddwill not provide any on-screen information until there is an error, or it is finished.
+When the process is complete, information will be shown and the disk will re-mount.
+If you wish to view the progress, you can use Ctrl-T. This generates SIGINFO, the status argument of your terminal, and will display information on the process.

 ddcommand finishes, eject the card: